 - We have set the bold intention that by 2028, half the U.S. population will live in a location where medical aid in dying is an open and accessible medical practice.
 In addition to authorizing more states, we are also addressing the many regulatory roadblocks that limit access to the laws.

-With the wisdom of the network, and the power of a clear vision for the future, Compassion & Choices looks forward to realizing continued progress toward ensuring everyone has the humanity of realizing a dignified death.
+With the wisdom of the network, and the power of a clear vision for the future, Compassion & Choices looks forward to realizing continued progress toward ensuring everyone has the humanity of realizing a compassionate death.